 Alternatively, Bus #82 will take about 30 minutes.
 The Métro (taking line 10 from Mabillon) will also take about 30 minutes.

-Why Is it Called The Luxembourg Gardens?
+Why is it called The Luxembourg Gardens?

-The Luxembourg Gardens is named after the Luxembourg Palace, which is located within its grounds.
+The Luxembourg Gardens are named after the Luxembourg Palace, which is located within its grounds.
 The palace was originally built in the early 17th century for Marie de Medici, the widow of King Henry IV of France.

 Dogs are generally allowed at the Luxembourg Gardens in Paris, but they must be kept on a leash and on the designated paths for dogs.